enryls/TheHairDouble/README.md

 # The Hair Double
-Software that use Kinect Fusion for Unity (Kinect4UnitySDK) to create an avatar with personalized hairstyle.
+Software that uses Kinect Fusion for Unity (Kinect4UnitySDK) to create an avatar with personalized hairstyle.